basmagamil/Attitude-Determination-Toolbox/README.md

 B- Linear Equations of Motion</br>

 ## How to Run:
-Make sure all the files are in your matlab path, and run "main.m" file.
+Make sure all the files and folders are in your matlab path, and run "main.m" file.

 ### Check the pdf file for further details.